flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 - Forwarding status bar taps (which can only be detected in the AppDelegate) to Flutter for scroll-to-top behavior.

-If your app delegate cannot directly subclass `FlutterAppDelegate`, you can make your app delegate implement the `FlutterAppLifeCycleProvider` protocol in order to make sure your plugins receive the necessary callbacks.
+If your app delegate cannot directly subclass `FlutterAppDelegate`, you should make your app delegate implement the `FlutterAppLifeCycleProvider` protocol in order to make sure your plugins receive the necessary callbacks.
+Otherwise, plugins depending on these events may have undefined behavior.

 For instance:

 <?code-excerpt "AppDelegate.h" title?>
 ```objectivec